 Recently, Nina Lee — one of Dying With Dignity Canada's monthly donors — offered to share her powerful perspective with us.
 As an employee at a long-term care facility who works primarily with individuals living with Alzheimer's, Nina (not her real name) has been confronted by the tragedy of Alzheimer's disease time and time again.
-Now, she's using her heartbreaking experiences to speak out in support of advance consent.
+Now, she's using her heartbreaking experiences to speak out in support of advance requests.

 When people ask me to describe my job, I usually say, “It’s a wild place, but I love it,” or “It can be pretty challenging, but we have a lot of fun.”
 All of this is accurate, but I tend to sugarcoat reality in casual conversation.
 Why?
 My feelings toward my work are incredibly complicated.